taronaeo/CTF-NYP-DEC-2023/web/genshincode.md

 ## Solution

-1. We know that we must authenticate via a JWT token.
+1. We know that we must authenticate via some sort of a JWT token cookie.
 2. We know that the JWT token supplied is out-of-spec and can't be manipulated without the right tools.
+3. After much research, this out-of-spec JWT token is actually a Flask session token.
-Let's install the right tools for the job.
+4. Since we don't know the secret used to sign the token, let's install the right tools for bruteforcing.

 ```sh
 pip3 install flask-unsign flask-unsign[wordlist]
 ```

-3. Decrypt the issued JWT token using bruteforce
+3. Decrypt the issued Flask session token using bruteforce

 ```sh
 $ flask-unsign --unsign --cookie "eyJsb2dnZWRfaW4iOmZhbHNlfQ.ZYhMeg.gkzUDUfnJ_8YT7OXeqL-iKg1Q2I" --wordlist flask_unsign_wordlist/wordlists/all.txt